-Enabled the DF8RYDatabridge plugin (top right) and written the URL to which we want to connect, just highlight the frequency that interests us from the menu "DX Cluster website parser" (Ctrl+Shift+D keys) to have immediately tuned our VFO.
-Really convenient and fast!!
+Enabled the DF8RYDatabridge plugin (top right) and written the URL to which we want to connect, just highlight with the mouse (!!) the frequency that interests us from the menu "DX Cluster website parser" (or Ctrl+Shift+D keys) to have immediately tuned our VFO.
+Really convenient and very fast!!

-DRM () reception in HF SDR# + DReaM software
+DRM reception in HF SDR# + DReaM software

-Using an AirSpy HF+ Discovery, tuned in USB mode to an international frequency during a DRM() broadcast and the free DReaM software, you can listen audio in high quality digital mode.
+Using an AirSpy HF+ Discovery, tuned in USB mode to an international frequency during a DRM(\) broadcast and the free DReaM software, you can listen audio in high quality digital mode.